 Iโll use cheddar when I want a sharper top, or mozzarella when I want it milder and more stretchy.
 If the vegetables are cut smaller, the casserole feels more unified and spoonable; if theyโre bigger, you get more bite and contrast.

+If you love the flavor profile of this sauce but want a different format, try my Marry Me Chicken Meatballs or the set-and-forget Crockpot Marry Me Chicken Meatballs.
 Small changes are fine, but the base method matters, so I try not to adjust everything at once.

 Creamy Low Carb Chicken Casserole is something Iโve made often enough to know how it behaves after the first night.
 As Chef Thomas, this is the approach Iโve settled on after plenty of leftovers and a few trial runs.